 Our PhysioEx program uses Pilates and gym equipment, with spring resistance and pulleys that allow the body’s correct posture and movement patterns to be retrained.
 These movements can be customised to the individual, with emphasis

 Benefits of PhysioEx include:

 Before starting an NDIS PhysioEx program your goals are discussed, a history of previous and current injuries is taken.
 An assessment of posture, joint mobility, flexibility and muscle control is completed.
 This assists in identifying areas of weakness and if there are precautions to be considered in setting up a tailored program.

 In individual NDIS PhysioEx sessions the treating NDIS Physiotherapist uses a range of Pilates and gym based equipment to develop a program that focuses on the clients goals and ability.
 Sessions can span 30 minutes to an hour depending on the confidence of the client and support required.
 For some clients one on one supervision is essential for them to perform their program effectively and safely, in these cases they may continue with individual session.

 For clients who need less supervision a group session could provide the perfect format for them to practice their exercises in an environment where they are still being supervised and are encouraged to take responsibility for their exercises and gains.
 These exercise sessions consist of small groups of up to 6 people under the constant supervision of a Physiotherapist.

-If you are eligible for NDIS funding then contact our friendly admin staff.
+If you are eligible for NDIS funding then start by filling in our enquiry form HERE and our admin staff will then be able to organise any necessary paperwork and contact you regarding booking an appointment.
 We will begin by booking you in for a one hour initial assessment and in collaboration with you develop a plan for your ongoing care.
 All you need to bring with you to start is an idea of what health benefits you would like to achieve from your program.

 patients attended Physio Group Exercise